 - 10/4/18: The District’s prioritization score calculation spreadsheet was updated.

 - Modeling Guidelines for Health Risk Assessments: Form-15i.
 All refined health risk assessments must follow the current version of this guideline document.
+Along with a health risk assessment report, the completed Modeling Protocol Tables for HRA Report must be submitted for all refined health risk assessments.

 - Gasoline Station Health Risk Assessments: Form -25T.
 All health risk assessments for gas stations must be accompanied by this completed form and follow the current version of the form.